Skip to main content

 What does the stock market actually do?

-The stock market allows companies to raise money and investors to buy ownership shares.
-It also provides transparency, price discovery, and liquidity that help the economy grow.
+The stock market allows companies to raise capital by issuing shares and provides investors with a platform to buy ownership stakes.
+It also promotes transparency, price discovery, and liquidity—key elements that drive economic growth.

 How does the stock market affect the economy?

-The stock market reflects investor confidence and capital flows.
-Rising stock prices often signal optimism, while declines can indicate economic stress.
+The stock market reflects investor sentiment and overall economic health.
+Rising stock prices often indicate confidence and expansion, while prolonged declines may signal economic uncertainty or contraction.

-What are the main functions of a stock market?
+What are the main functions of the stock market?

 Its key functions are raising capital, enabling trading, ensuring fair pricing, and providing liquidity so investors can buy or sell easily.